Last year in the UK over 60,000 cancer patients enrolled on clinical trials aimed at improving cancer treatments and making them available to all.

 A trial of ADI-PEG 20 for advanced liver cancer

 Doctors use a number of different treatments for HCC.
-But the cancer may get worse or come back and doctors are looking for new treatments to help people in that situation.
-In this trial, they are looking at a new drug called ADI-PEG 20.
+But the cancer might get worse or come back.
+They are looking for new treatments to help people in this situation.
+In this trial, they are looked at a drug called ADI-PEG 20.

 Liver cancer cells need an

 The aims of the trial were to:

 - see if ADI-PEG 20 helped people who have HCC that had got worse despite having other treatments

 - learn more about the side effects

 The team found that ADI-PEG 20 didn’t help people with liver cancer that had got worse after treatment.

 635 people joined the trial worldwide.
 56 people were from the UK.